 You don't need to export each diagram separately.
 If you use batch export, you can export all diagrams from a project on few clicks.

-Project comparison tool allows to find and mark differences between two projects.
+The project comparison tool allows you to find and mark differences between two projects.

 - Filter diagrams by authors